FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-09-30-adding-eslint-cypress-to-angular.md

 ---
-title: Adding ESLint and Cypress to a new Angular Project
+title: Adding ESLint and Cypress to a New Angular Project
-date: 2021-09-19
+date: 2021-09-30
 tags: ["angular", "eslint", "cypress"]
 draft: false
 category: blog